 Follow-Up Strategies for your Network Marketing Business

 You are no stranger to the sentence; the fortune is in the follow-up, right?
 And yet, this continues to be one of the most underused skills in our profession.
-It is as though we are under the strange impression that everyone has us at the top of their priority list.
+It is as though we are under this strange impression that everyone has us at the top of their priority list.
 Think about that for a moment.
 You are the one after something (a sale or sign up), however, it is your belief that others should be following up with you instead.
-In this post, we want to share with you some of our best follow-up strategies to help curb that impression.
+In this post, I want to share with you some of our best follow-up strategies to help curb that impression.

 Follow-up Strategies to use with your Invitation

-Especially, when you have not set the follow-up directly out of the invitation.
-In some ways, the follow-up is not only holding you accountable to check back in with your prospect, but also, applying some healthy pressure for them to follow through with the invite in and of itself.
+This is especially true, when you have not set the follow-up directly out of the invitation.
+In some ways, the follow-up is not only holding you accountable to check back in with your prospect but also, applying some healthy pressure for them to follow through with the invite in and of itself.

 Consider using a script something along these lines;